Contents:

 Does the content provide substantial value when compared to other pages in search results?

 This is an obvious but oft-ignored point when developing B2B content.
 You have a keyword target, but have you reviewed what appears on page one when you search for the keyword?
-Do you know what you have to be better than?
+Do you know what pages or content you have to be better than?
 Do you know which area of the topic you can add value to?
 This is SO important.
 It’s a crucial part of producing great content.

-Does the content seem to be serving the genuine interests of visitors to the site or does it seem to exist solely by someone attempting to guess what might rank well in search engines?
+Does the content seem to be serving the genuine interests of visitors to the site, or does it seem to exist solely by someone attempting to guess what might rank well in search engines?

 Content for the sake of ranking is not going to do as well as content designed to address a visitor’s original search query.
 Google is very good at understanding when you’re trying to game the system.